qiankunli/qiankunli.github.io/_posts/Kubernetes/Object/2019-01-05-kubernetes_source_apiserver.md

 2. Initializers
 3. webhooks, If you’re not planning to modify the object and intercepting just to read the object, [webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#external-admission-webhooks) might be a faster and leaner alternative to get notified about the objects.
 Make sure to check out [this example](https://github.com/caesarxuchao/example-webhook-admission-controller) of a webhook-based admission controller.

-### Admission Controller

-准入控制器是kubernetes 的API Server上的一个链式Filter，它根据一定的规则决定是否允许当前的请求生效，并且有可能会改写资源声明。比如

-1. enforcing all container images to come from a particular registry, and prevent other images from being deployed in pods.
-2. applying pre-create checks
-3. setting up default values for missing fields.

-The problem with admission controllers are:

-1. **They’re compiled into Kubernetes**: If what you’re looking for is missing, you need to fork Kubernetes, write the admission plugin and keep maintaining a fork yourself.
-2. You need to enable each admission plugin by passing its name to --admission-control flag of kube-apiserver.
-In many cases, this means redeploying a cluster.
-3. Some managed cluster providers may not let you customize API server flags, therefore you may not be able to enable all the admission controllers available in the source code.

 ### Initializers